KenKundert/why-invest-in-bitcoin/README.rst

     :width: 100%
     :align: center

-Here the return in terms of dollars is found to be 10.2%.
+The return in terms of dollars is found to be 10.2%.

 .. image:: nasdaq_auoz.svg
     :width: 100%
     :align: center

-With inflation removed, the true return is revealed to be 5%, which is better, but volatility is even greater.
+With inflation removed, the true return is revealed to be 5%, which is better than the others, but volatility is even greater.

 What this shows is that one must carefully consider inflation when looking at long-term expected returns in the market.
 The true returns are considerably